-The 'preheading,' 'heading' and 'subheading' fields let you add text on top of your video section!
+The Preheading, Heading, and Subheading fields let you add text to your video section.
 If you have a placeholder image enabled, the text will appear on the image, but disappear once the video starts to play.

-Here you can choose the alignment of your text and button (if you've added any!)
-Choose from left, center, or right.
+Here you can choose the Text alignment of your text and button.
+Choose from Left, Center, or Right.

 Button label/Button style

-If you'd like to add a button to the text area (ex: Play video) you can enter the text into the button label field and choose between your 'primary' and 'secondary' button styles(which are configured under Theme Settings > Buttons).
+If you'd like to add a button to the text area (ex: Play video) you can enter the text into the button label field and choose between your Primary and Secondary button styles.

-If you'd like an overlay to sit on top of the video section, you can configure the options included in the overlay settings.
-The overlay can come in handy if you have have a 'busy' placeholder image as it will improve legibility of any text added!
+To have an Overlay sit on top of the video section, configure the options included in the overlay settings.
+The overlay can come in handy if you have a 'busy' placeholder image as it will improve the legibility of any text added.

-For the actual overlay, you have three options in the 'overlay style' setting: full, text only and none.
-Full will enable the overlay across the entire video section, text only will enable the overlay only behind the text if you'd added any, and none disables the overlay.
+For the actual overlay, you have three options in the Overlay style setting: Full, Text only, and None.
+Full will enable the overlay across the entire video section, While Text only will enable the overlay only behind the text.
+Select None to disable.

-The 'text width' setting controls how wide the text/buttons spans across your video section.
+The Text width setting controls how wide the text and buttons span across your video section.
 You can choose from 40% - 100%.

 The layout settings include options to adjust the spacing and width in this section, and enable animation for when the Video section loads in.

-The options under the 'width' setting include: 'half,' 'standard' and 'wide.'
-Selecting 'wide' will spread out the section full-width of the screen and Half will only span half of the width.
-Selecting Standard will keep the section in a container and not spread the full-width.
-Selecting 'half' will resize this section to be half of the 'wide' option.
+The options under the Width setting include Half, Standard, and Wide.
+Selecting Wide will spread out the full width of the screen and Half will only span half of the width.
+Selecting Standard will keep the section in a container and not spread the full width.

 You can choose to add space (padding) above and below the section by adjusting the Top spacing and Bottom spacing settings.
 Use the Left spacing and Right spacing sliders to adjust the horizontal spacing.